swoop-inc/modelo/README.md

 `"select * from my_table where first_name = {{{firstName}}}"` is an example of a Mustache template.  `firstName` is a parameter that can be dynamically passed to the template.

+Templates are also great for business users that are comfortable writing pure SQL, but don't want to use the Scala API.
+Templates let these users update queries by modifying parameter maps instead of directly modifying SQL strings.

 ## Simple example

 Let's create a DataFrame to demonstrate how to use this lib: